LibrariesHacked/librarieshacked-web-content/README.md

 ## Build/Deploy

 The website is refreshed directly with content from this repository.
-The file sare copied into the content directory of the website.
+The files are copied into the content directory of the website.

 See the [main website repository](https://github.com/librarieshacked/libraries-hacked-website) for more info.